dgaydukov/cert-ocpjp11/files/LowLatency.md

   * original version now in `jdk.unsupported` module, but you can access it without opening the module, because this module opens `sun.misc` package for backward compatability with pre-java9 libraries that used this class
   * all code was moved into `jdk.internal.misc.Unsafe` and now all methods are proxied into this new class
   * https://openjdk.org/jeps/471 - many methods are marked "for removal" so use modular version instead
+    * this JEP is useful to see the mapping between `Unsafe` and `VarHandle` so you can understand which replacement methods you should use
   * bottom line: don't use it, use new version from `jdk.internal.misc` package
 * `jdk.internal.misc.Unsafe`:
   * modular version within `java.base` module, to access you have to open module `--add-opens java.base/jdk.internal.misc=ALL-UNNAMED`